IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages_UL/tutorial_dimensionality_reduction.md

 - Reduces the amount of data required and hence storage space.
 - It may produce a more efficient learning algorithm model.
 - It may remove "surplus" information.
-- It tackles the curse of dimensionality  ???
+- It tackles the "curse of dimensionality"

 Disadvantages of dimensionality reduction: